 Sometimes a social engineering attack will involve instructions that have you unknowingly install malware on your computer.
 Once that happens, your computer can spread viruses and malware around the network and put other users at risk.

 A Distributed Denial of Service attack is terrible for small businesses that rely on web services to operate.
-This type of attack happens when multiple hosts send a huge number of bogus requests to a website.
+This type of attack happens when multiple hosts send many bogus requests to a website.
 The sudden spike in requests that the server has to respond to overwhelms the system and takes it offline, making your website unavailable.

-In order to ensure that your business runs smoothly, you need to keep your systems safe and secure.
+You must keep your systems safe and secure to ensure your business runs smoothly.
 To do this, you must employ a few security safeguards within your SMB, but luckily they’re quite straightforward.
 This section breaks them down for you.

 Install Antivirus Software

 Installing antivirus software is one of the simplest ways to protect your computers and the network they’re part of.
-There are many different brands of antivirus software out there, and each is designed to operate in different market segments.
-Small and medium-sized businesses can find a solution that’s affordable and will effectively protect their end-users and servers from malware and unauthorized connections.
+Many antivirus software brands are out there, each designed to operate in different market segments.
+Small and medium-sized businesses can find affordable solutions that protect their end-users and servers from malware and unauthorized connections.